 Rhode Island provides counsel to indigent youth through a statewide public defense system.
 R.I.
-Gen. Laws § 14-1-58.
-The juvenile division of the Rhode Island Office of the Public Defender represents juveniles in delinquency and wayward proceedings.
+Gen. Laws Ann. § 14-1-58.
+The juvenile division of the Rhode Island Office of the Public Defender represents youth in delinquency and wayward proceedings.
 The system is entirely funded by the state.
+R.I.
+Gen. Laws Ann. § 12-15-7.
 Conflict representation is handled by private attorneys appointed directly by the trial judge and funded by the state.

 Rhode Island has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
 Rhode Island’s juvenile courts are governed by the Rhode Island Rules of Juvenile Proceedings.

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

 In Rhode Island, youth have the right to counsel in any Family Court hearing.
 R.I.
 Gen. Laws Ann. § 14-1-31.
 Youth specifically have the right to counsel at the following stages of delinquency proceedings: